Planetary symbols: Minor planets

+Other symbols have also been invented by Moskowitz, for some smaller TNOs as well as many planetary moons.
+(Charon in particular coincidentally matches a symbol already existing in Unicode as an astrological Pluto.)
+However, these have not been broadly adopted.

-Additional symbols
+Historical symbols

 From 1845 to 1855, many symbols were created for newly discovered asteroids.
 But by 1851, the spate of discoveries had led to a general abandonment of these symbols in favour of numbering all asteroids instead.

-Moskowitz, who designed symbols for the trans-Neptunian dwarf planets, also designed symbols for the smaller trans-Neptunian objects Varuna, Ixion, and Salacia.
-Others have proposed symbols for even more trans-Neptunian objects, e.g. Zane Stein for Varda.
-Although mentioned in the Unicode proposal for the other dwarf planets, they lack broader adoption.